Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Experiments

 \subsection{Ligand Binding Affinity}

-Computational prediction of protein-ligand binding affinity (LBA) is essential for many downstream tasks in drug discovery as it mitigates the cost of wet-lab experiments and accelerates virtual screening~\cite{huang2021therapeutics}.
-In this task, we use the dataset curated from PDBbind~\cite{wang2004pdbbind, liu2015pdb} and experiment settings in~\citet{somnath2021multiscale}.
+Computational prediction of protein-ligand binding affinity (LBA) is essential for many downstream tasks in drug discovery as it mitigates the cost of wet-lab experiments and accelerates virtual screening~\citep{huang2021therapeutics}.
+In this task, we use the dataset curated from PDBbind~\citep{wang2004pdbbind, liu2015pdb} and experiment settings in~\citet{somnath2021multiscale}.
 We adopt dataset split with 30\% and 60\% sequence identity thresholds to verify the generalization ability of our models for unseen proteins.
+In terms of experiment settings, we employ the two-branch network following~\citet{somnath2021multiscale} for fair comparison.
+We use the same ligand network as Holoprot~\citep{somnath2021multiscale} and use our ProNet as the protein network.
+Detailed experimental setup is provided in Appendix~\ref{appendix:experiment_setup}.

 Comparison results are summarized in Table~\ref{table:results_LBA}, where the baseline results are taken from \citet{somnath2021multiscale} and \citet{townshend2021atomd}.
 Results are reported for 3 experimental runs.
 The detailed standard deviation of experiment results are provided in Appendix~\ref{appendix:experiment_result}.
-Note that we include the results from Atom3D~\cite{townshend2021atomd} for complete comparison with previous methods.
-However, the models in Atom3D~\cite{townshend2021atomd} are trained with binding pockets only, making the task less challenging, while other methods do not consider such prior information in the input.
+Note that methods in Atom3D use a different experiment setting than other methods.
+Therefore, it is not fair to compare our results with Atom3D methods.
+However, we still include their results in Table~\ref{table:results_LBA} in case readers are interested in their setting.
+Specifically, the models in Atom3D are trained with binding pockets only, making the task less challenging.
+This is because the binding affinity would be highly related to binding structure~\citep{lu2022tankbind}, the models that take binding pockets as input incorporate prior information on the binding site, binding pose, and the interaction between protein and ligand.
+Other baseline methods do not consider such prior information in the input.
 The results show that our methods achieve either best or second best results on both splits and obtain significantly better results than previous state-of-the-art methods on the sequence identity 60\% split.
 For our methods at different levels, the all-atom one is best on 5 out of 6 metrics.
 As the binding affinity may correlate to the chemical reactions on the side chain of a protein, the results may imply that the all-atom method can capture more information for both inter- and intra- protein interaction.